 What we’ve achieved

 In 2016/17 we shared best practice through our One Best Way guidelines and our Health and Safety pledge.
-We also maintained our OHSAS 18001 certification, the benchmark for health and safety management systems.
+We also maintained our OHSAS 18001 certification, the benchmark for health and safety management systems, across 100% of our sites.
 We continued work on our Traffic Risks and Protection of Vulnerable Road Users policy, which protects people travelling around our sites.

 Our Group Head of Health, Safety and Security continued to chair the Health in Construction Leadership Group (HCLG): a group that makes sure health, including mental health, gets as much attention as safety in our industry.
 In January 2017 HCLG held its second summit, where more than 300 construction leaders and influencers discussed ill health in construction.
 There, in conjunction with the HCLG and the British Safety Council, we launched Mates in Mind, a mental health programme specifically designed for the construction industry.
 We’ll be requiring all contractors to sign up to Mates in Mind training sessions for all employees.
 You can find our more about our leadership in this area in our Experience on why health is as important as safety.

 Working with other companies, the Health and Safety Executive (HSE) and the then Minister of State for Disabled People, Health and Work, Penny Mordaunt MP, we contributed to a new Strategy for Health in Britain’s Workplaces.
 In line with our intention to elevate health to the same status as safety, the strategy focuses on reducing workplace stress, lung diseases and musculoskeletal disorders.
 It was launched in December 2016 at our Nova, Victoria – recognition of the role we played in shaping the strategy.